microsoft/vscode-docs/docs/editor/portable.md

 ---
 # Portable Mode

 Visual Studio Code supports [Portable Mode](https://en.wikipedia.org/wiki/Portable_application).
 This mode enables all data created and maintained by VS Code to live near itself, so it can be moved around across environments.

-This mode also provides a way to set the installation folder location for VS Code extension, useful for **Windows** corporate environments that prevent extensions from being installed in the AppData folder.
+This mode also provides a way to set the installation folder location for VS Code extension, useful for corporate environments that prevent extensions from being installed in the Windows AppData folder.

-Portable Mode is supported on the ZIP download for Windows and Linux, as well as the regular Application download for macOS.
+Portable mode is supported on the ZIP download for Windows and Linux, as well as the regular Application download for macOS.

 > **Note:** Do not attempt to configure portable mode on a **Windows installation**.
-Portable mode is only supported on the ZIP archive, and will not auto update.
+Portable mode is only supported on the Windows ZIP archive.
+Note as well that the Windows ZIP archive does not support auto update.

 ## Enable Portable Mode